BQ31X/thudbot/docs/dev_journey/DEVLOG.md

 6 PM - 7 PM and
 9 PM - 11 PM Set up a new template repository, and then a project specific repository based on the template.

+Saturday 8/2

+8 - 10 AM more work on data generation (manual) by reviewing the game

+11AM - 1 PM: SDG with RAGAS

+2PM - 3 PM: needed a 'question re-wrtier'
+            working on RAG
+            Issues w/Langsmith again.